 We believe in leveraging community resources by collaborating with governmental agencies and other social service organizations and nonprofits.
 Our collaborative partners include:

-211 Services, Access, Akron Metro, the Akron Urban League, Christ Community Chapel, Greenleaf Family Center, Huntington Bank, Legacy III House, Maranatha Bible Church, Oriana House, Summit County Job Center, Summit County Sheriff, Love Akron Network, the Ninth District Court of Appeals, Summit County Common Pleas Court, Akron Municipal Court and many more.
+211 Services, Access, Akron Metro, the Akron Urban League, Christ Community Chapel, Greenleaf Family Center, Huntington Bank, Legacy III House, Maranatha Bible Church, Oriana House, Summit County Job Center, Summit County Sheriff's Department, Love Akron Network, the Ninth District Court of Appeals, Summit County Common Pleas Court, Akron Municipal Court and many more.